ymabene/cs230/README.md

 **Repository for the Molformer Model**

+This is the repository for the Molformer models.
+Molformer is a transformer based model trained on chemical and biological data to generate representations of small molecules.

 Molformer model is within the folder called **model**

 Molformer model using chemical property data is found in **molformer.py**